turquele/readme-generator/README.md

 ## Table of content
 - Installation
+- Usage
 - License
-## Questions
+## Installation
-Download the repository to your computer, navigate with the terminal to the new created directory and install dependencies using the command npm -i.
-Run the program using node index.js
+Download the repository to one local folder in your computer.
+Open a terminal in the recently created directory.
+Install all depencies running the command npm i.
+Run the program with the command node index.js

+## License
+GLPg

 ## Questions
 e-mail: [jose.m.alonso.g@gmail.com](mailto:jose.m.alonso.g@gmail.com)